Complex Cellular Phenotype Analysis

 Figure 1.
 Our current research areas

-Our members come from different scientific backgrounds, including chemistry, cell biology, immunology, computer science, and bioinformatics.
-We collaborate with different academic, clinical, industrial, and governmental research groups, including Institute of Molecular and Cell Biology (IMCB), Singapore Institute of Food and Biotechnology Innovation (SIFBI), Singapore General Hospital (SGH), National Cancer Center of Singapore (NCCS), Lee Kong Chain (LKC) Medicine, Harvard Beth Israel Deaconess Medical Center (BIDMC), and the United States Environmental Protection Agency (US EPA).
+Our members come from diverse scientific backgrounds, including chemistry, cell biology, immunology, computer science, and bioinformatics.
+We collaborate with different academic, clinical, industrial, and governmental research groups, including Institute of Molecular and Cell Biology (IMCB), Singapore Institute of Food and Biotechnology Innovation (SIFBI), Singapore General Hospital (SGH), National Cancer Centre Singapore (NCCS), Lee Kong Chain (LKC) School of Medicine, and Harvard Beth Israel Deaconess Medical Center (BIDMC).

 Figure 2.
-CellXpress 2.0 can handle and quantify highly-multiplexed and large microscopy images obtained from human tissue microarrays (TMA).
+CellXpress 2.0 can handle and quantify highly-multiplexed and large human tissue images.

 BII_Research_CIID-CCPA-Figure3

 Figure 3.
-HistoPath Analytics (HPA) is a cloud-based digital histopathology platform developed by the Loo’s Lab at BII for organizing, sharing, visualizing, and analyzing large histological images.
+HistoPath Analytics (HPA) is a cloud-based digital histopathology platform for organizing, sharing, visualizing, and analyzing large histological images.

 Members